firasuke/awesome/README.md

 - [eweOS](https://os.ewe.moe/): A musl-based, lightweight, general-purpose
 Linux distribution, that adopts musl libc and busybox to the latest versions of software with a rolling-release model
-- [ExectOS](https://exectos.eu.org/): An open-source, general purpose operating system that aims to be modular, maintainable and compatible with existing software
 - [Fatdog64](https://distro.ibiblio.org/fatdog/web/): A small yet versatile
 64-bit multi-user Linux distribution
-- [FiwixOS](https://fiwix.org/): An operating system based on the Fiwix kernel, GNU toolchain, libraries and additional software that uses Newlib as its standard C library and Ext2 as its primary file system focused on being Linux-i386 compatible
-- [FrameOS](https://frameos.net/): An operating system for single function smart frames
-- [FreeBSD](https://freebsd.org/): An operating system that focuses on features, speed, and stability
-- [FreeVMS](https://pvv.org/~roart/freevms.html): A free and open clone of VMS
-- [FuguIta](https://fuguita.org/): An OpenBSD-based live system that supports and shares the philosophy of the OpenBSD operating system
-- [Fusion OS](https://0xc0ffee.netlify.app/osdev/): A hobby operating system for x86-64 implemented in Nim
 - [Gaming Linux From Scratch (GLFS)](https://linuxfromscratch.org/glfs/): A book that introduces and guides the reader through additions to the system like Steam, Wine, and their dependencies after the LFS book or the LFS Multilib book